scaleapi/researchrubrics/INSTALLATION.md

 - Python 3.8 or higher
 - 4 GB RAM
 - 2 GB disk space (for code and dependencies)
-- Internet connection (for API calls and PDF downloads)
+- Internet connection (for API calls)

 ### Recommended Requirements
 - Python 3.10+